g1velo/iot-application-samples/java/sigar-sample/README.md

 **Run device sample in Registered mode**

-* Modify the **device.properties** file with the device registration details that you noted in the above step.
+* Modify the **device.properties** file with the device registration details.
+Refer to the bottom of the page if you want to know how to register a device in IBM Watson IoT Platform.

-* Build and run the device sample **SigarIoTDevice** by specifying the location of the device.properties file in the program arguments section, **-c <device.properties file path>**
+* Build and run the device sample **SigarIoTDevice** by specifying the location of the device.properties file in the program arguments section, **-c [device.properties file path]**

 * Observe that the device connects to Watson IoT Platform and publishes events.
 You can view the events in Watson IoT Platform dashboard.
 Also, we can start the application and receive the events.